-To combat dry, damaged hair, protect it from the elements, shampooing no more than twice weekly, use shampoos and styling products specifically designed for dry and damaged hair, and minimize the times you expose your hair to heat.
+To combat dry and damaged hair, protect it from the elements, shampoo no more than twice weekly, use shampoos and styling products specifically designed for dry and damaged hair, and minimize the times you expose your hair to heat.

 Along with these strategies, consume a nourishing diet, and get your thyroid levels checked to make sure they’re in an optimal range, especially if your energy levels have been declining.